 Using the Prioritization Board

 You can open your Prioritization Board up from anywhere in your Roadmap by clicking the clipboard icon.

 Start by deciding what benefits and costs you want to prioritize your items against.
-You can customize the columns and weights in your Planning Board by clicking the pencil icon next to the header row.
+You can customize the columns and weights in your Prioritization Board by clicking the pencil icon next to the header row.
 (More information on the scoring calculation below)

 To add an item from the Roadmap view simply right click on the item and click "Prioritize".
 To add multiple items from the Roadmap, hold down your shift key to select the items you'd like to add, and click prioritize from the menu at the top of the screen.
 To add an entire Lane to prioritize, hold down your shift key and then select the Lane you'd like to prioritize.

 Once items are added to the Prioritization Board and your costs and benefit columns have been customized, users can score each of the items from 1-5 in each of the different columns to see a total score on the right hand side (see more information on how the score is calculated below).

-To see an item's score, simply open up your Planning Board or visualize scores from a Roadmap's Table View by selecting it to display from the settings drop down in the right hand corner.
+To see an item's score, simply open up your Prioritization Board or visualize scores from a Roadmap's Table View by selecting it to display from the settings drop down in the right hand corner.

 How Scoring Works on the Prioritization Board

-The Planning Board uses a scale of 1-5 to rank each opportunity in a category.
+The Prioritization Board uses a scale of 1-5 to rank each opportunity in a category.
 One (1) is low Benefit or low Cost.
 Five (5) is high Benefit or high Cost.

 The total score is a composite of Benefit versus Cost and takes into account each column’s weighting.
 An item with 5's on the Benefit side and 1’s on the Cost side will calculate the maximum score.
 You can adjust the weighting of each column to the number of your choosing (this will change the total possible points).

 In the example below, the first item “New Admin Console” has a score of 72 out of a maximum of 120 calculated in the following way: